 The pharmacy provides a safe, secure and professional environment for people to receive healthcare.
-The pharmacy has a soundproofed room where people can have private conversations with members of the pharmacy team.
+The pharmacy has a soundproofed room where people can have conversations with members of the pharmacy team.
+But the door is made of clear glass meaning that it is not as private as it could be.